ameerahaider/AWS-Terraform-Deployment-with-CI-CD/README.md

 ## CI/CD Pipeline

 The CI/CD pipeline is pivotal in automating the app deployment process.
+The pipeline script is defined in the .gitlab-ci.yml.
 Let's delve into the specific stages:

 1. **Build Stage**:
 - Authenticates with AWS and logs into the ECR repository.